 She is married with four children and two grandchildren and is an active community member in Hamilton.

 "It is a privilege to support Mohawk because collaboration, partnerships and community leadership align so well with my own personal values and because I believe that the College is well-positioned to deliver on its commitments to student and graduate success at home and abroad." - Mila Ray-Daniels

-Mila is the CEO of Brain Injury Services, one of Ontario’s foremost rehabilitation organizations serving people with mild to catastrophic brain injuries.
+Mila is the CEO of Head Injury Rehabilitation Ontario (HIRO), one of Ontario’s foremost rehabilitation organizations serving people with mild to catastrophic brain injuries.
 She is an experienced leader with a background in health care, strategic communications and stakeholder relations.
 Her professional interests include collaboration between individuals and among organizations to better meet the needs of clients and families.
 Mila has a Masters in Leadership, Health, a Bilingual BA and also holds an Ontario College Graduate Certificate in Corporate Communications.
 She has been involved in the governance of several national and local organizations including Hamilton Health Sciences and the YMCA Hamilton Burlington.
 She and her husband, three children and dog Stanley, call Hamilton home.

 “As an employee, alumnus and now a member of the Board of Governors, I believe that positive change can only be achieved through participation, collaboration and accountability.
 I am excited for the opportunity to give back to a college and community that I have been proud to serve these past 23 years.”

 Tracey Richardson has been with Mohawk College for almost 23 years and for the past 11 years has supported students as a Student Success Advisor.
 Tracey is a proud graduate of the Television Broadcasting program.
 Tracey continues to upgrade her skill set and values the importance of life-long learning by completing and graduating with Honours from the Workplace Leadership and Counselling Techniques Certificates through Continuing Education.